Infusing Ketamine for Addiction

 Back to top

-Ketamine Infusion for Addiction
+How to Use Ketamine for Addiction

 Back to top

-Although Ketamine therapy for addiction has proven to be effective, not everyone is a suitable candidate.
-Addicts who are pregnant; or who suffer from hypertension, ketamine allergy, cardiovascular disease, or brain swelling may all experience harmful side-effects, making it impossible for them to receive this treatment.
+Although ketamine therapy for addiction has proven to be effective, not everyone is a suitable candidate.
+Addicts who are pregnant; or who suffer from hypertension, ketamine allergy, cardiovascular disease, or brain swelling may all experience harmful side effects, making it impossible for them to receive this treatment.

 Back to top

-When is Ketamine Therapy for Addiction Effective?
+Ketamine for Addiction - When Is It Effective?

 Back to top